jetk/playbook/customer-discovery.md

 - Diverge, observe and pay attention to broad strokes
 - Document at least 6 cases where you see a repeated problem
-- Converge on specific hypothesese (this thing / no-thing is a problem because it stops you from doing / not-doing)
+- Converge on specific hypotheses (this thing / no-thing is a problem because it stops you from doing / not-doing)
 - Confirm (get out of the building)

 ## Specific tactics